johndelacroix/almost-pair-a-dice/README.md

-# rest-pun-taneous
+# Almost pair of dice
-RESTful APIs and whatnots
+A simulation of dice rolling using REST APIs